RidhwanHazian/VBProject_Ridhwan/README.md

 This is my group project of CSC305 course of my diploma, It is a fully functional system and rated high among all student.
+As the programmer of the group project I made sure the admin and customer function is functional and user friendly.
+This helps user manage the system with ease.